ericgolftourney/StoreLocatorPlus/readme.txt

 * Added tracking and reporting system.
 * Re-factored the code to share components with the light edition (LE) version.
 * Fix conflict with copyr() with other plugins.
+* Fix language file loading.
+* Icon paths have changed - make sure you reset your icons via the map designer.

 = 1.9 (May 11th 2011) =